Chapter 8 Advising Travelers with Specific Needs

 SPECIAL CHALLENGES AND ADDITIONAL CONSIDERATIONS

 The Traveler Leaving in a Few Hours: If time does not permit an appointment, the clinician can still provide general prevention messages by telephone or e-mail.
 Refer the traveler to useful websites such as CDC (www.cdc.gov/travel), the Department of State (www.travel.state.gov), and the International Society of Travel Medicine clinic directory (www.istm.org).
 Recommend travel health kit items that can be bought at the airport, if necessary.
-Many international airports now have travel health clinics; suggest the traveler try to visit one before departure.
+Some international airports now have travel health or vaccination clinics; suggest the traveler try to visit one before departure.

 The Traveler with Preexisting Medical Conditions: These patients may be at increased risk for travel-related illness if they have inadequate time for preparation.
 They should consider purchasing travel health insurance, and possibly medical evacuation insurance, and should carry a sufficient supply of all medications and a portable medical record.
 Emphasize the importance of a pre-travel appointment or conversation with their treating clinician.
 Some conditions, such as pregnancy and immunosuppression, often require additional discussion and advance planning and may warrant delaying departure.